rust-lang/book/src/ch02-01-guessing-game-tutorial.md

 ```

 Here, we call the [`read_line()`][read_line] method on our handle.
-[Methods][method] are like associated functions, but are only available on a
+[Methods][method] are like associated functions but are only available on a
 particular instance of a type, rather than the type itself.
 We’re also passing
 one argument to `read_line()`: `&mut guess`.